- $1,000 sign-up award for the first 120 enrolled applicants

 - Recommendation Letters

-During the junior and senior years, students will complete 80 hours of didactic training and 80 hours of team-based clinical/experiential training in rural and/or medically underserved settings.
-Students will meet these requirements by completing the FMED-8301 Family Medicine Junior Clerkship at a UAMS Regional Campus and one of the qualifying senior electives in primary care.
+During the third and fourth program years, students will complete 80 hours of didactic training and 80 hours of team-based clinical/experiential training in rural and/or medically underserved settings.

-This program is designed to give students an experience in primary care, rural medicine or medically underserved populations.
-There is no commitment to practicing in a rural area or in primary care.
+This program is designed to give students an experience in primary care, rural medicine and/or medically underserved populations.

-Due to limited enrollment, students are encouraged to apply at the end of the sophomore year or beginning of the junior year.
-After applying, students will be contacted by a Regional Programs recruiter, who will act as an AHEC Scholars advisor for orientation and program planning.
+Due to limited enrollment, students are encouraged to apply at the end of their second year or beginning of the junior year.
+After applying, students will be contacted by a Regional Programs Education Recruiter, who will act as an AHEC Scholars advisor for orientation and program planning.

 Please visit the Meet our Recruiters webpage to find your AHEC Scholars advisor.